canvas-medical/documentation/collections/_guides/behavioralhealth.md

 ### **Ongoing Interaction Modes and Utilization Policies**

+Understanding and effectively managing interaction modes in your behavioral healthcare model is crucial to providing a seamless and efficient patient experience.
+Implementing interconnected synchronous and asynchronous communication channels, guided by well-structured Utilization Policies, can streamline your operations, enhance patient engagement, and ultimately improve care outcomes.

 #### Configure Canvas to support your scheduling needs

+Maximizing scheduling efficiency is necessary to grow and support high volumes of patients.
+Our advanced scheduling cabilities can be configured to support your needs as follows:

+[**Availabilty in Canvas**](https://canvas-medical.zendesk.com/knowledge/articles/360058400553/en-us?brand_id=360005403014&return_to=%2Fhc%2Fen-us%2Farticles%2F360058400553) is managed through and integration with Google Calendar.
+This allows you to set availability using recurring events that are easy to update as needed.

-**Note Types:** Releasing [**configurable Note Types**](https://canvas-medical.zendesk.com/hc/en-us/articles/6623684024083-Note-Types-) was tightly aligned with our strategy shift away from focusing on primary care.
+**Note Types:** Releasing [**configurable Note Types**](https://canvas-medical.zendesk.com/hc/en-us/articles/6623684024083-Note-Types-) was tightly aligned with our strategy shift away from focusing solely on primary care.
 The differentiated care models of our customers often include all types of patient interactions, including in-person visits, telehealth, and asynchronous encounters.
-You can configure your note types to fit your behavioral health offering by creating custom note types and codes.
-Or, you can use an established system such as the [LOINC®](https://loinc.org/LG41826-5) codes listed below. <br><br>
+You can configure your note types to fit your behavioral health offering by creating completely custom note types and codes, or, you can use an established system such as the [LOINC®](https://loinc.org/LG41826-5) codes listed below. <br><br>
 18776-5	Plan of care note <br>
 28628-6	Psychiatry Note<br>
 34792-2	Psychology Note<br>